nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoSequenceDiagram-Model.puml" alt="UndoSequenceDiagram-Model" />

-The `redo` command does the opposite — it calls `Model#redoCampusConnect()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the address book to that state.
+The `redo` command does the opposite — it calls `Model#redoCampusConnect()`, which save current state into `history` and restores the CampusConnect to that state poped from the top of `future`.

 <box type="info" seamless>

-**Note:** If the `currentStatePointer` is at index `campusConnectStateList.size() - 1`, pointing to the latest CampusConnect state, then there are no undone CampusConnect states to restore.
+**Note:** If the `future` stack is empty, then there are no undone CampusConnect states to restore.
 The `redo` command uses `Model#canRedoCampusConnect()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the redo.

 </box>